Aryan354/Voteo/README.md

 - Solidity: Programming language for writing smart contracts on the Ethereum platform.
 - Truffle: Development framework for building Ethereum applications.
 - Ganache: Local development blockchain for testing and deploying smart contracts.

+## Getting Started

+1. Clone the repository: `git clone <repository-url>`
+2. Install dependencies: `npm install`
+3. Start Ganache: Run a local blockchain using Ganache.
+4. Deploy smart contract: Use Truffle to deploy the VotingContract to the local blockchain.
+5. Run the application: Launch the React front-end application using `npm start`.